 Artificial intelligence (AI) is a field that is becoming more and more important in our lives.
 Whether it concerns speech recognition on our smartphones or autonomous driving and parking systems – the technologies are varied and they keep on evolving.
 In order to do that, however, data labeling is vital.
 Systems need to understand what is shown on a photograph, said in a voice recording, or written in a text, among many other things.
 By labeling all this data, machines can improve their learning and AI keeps evolving.

 Artificial intelligence has come a long way since the first developments in the field.
 Today, software can perform tasks that were unthinkable just a few decades ago.
 But the quality of AI still depends on human input that helps the systems learn.
 The algorithms can only function properly if there is some sort of human interaction.
 By learning from people, the machines can develop ways of providing human-like results.
 This is why it is so important to provide data labeling to software developers.
 Every bit of data gives the system a better understanding of how we see, hear, or define things.
 The quality of data that is achieved through human input is greatly superior to what a machine would be able to develop on its own.

-clickworker offers a lot of data labeling services around training of artificial intelligence systems!
+clickworker offers a lot of data labeling services / image annotation services around training of artificial intelligence systems!